PaulAZC/DevOps_Project_S7_AYZAC_DEVERGNE/README.md

 ## 4. IaC :

 ## 5. Docker and Docker compose :
+* #### 5.1 Description
+  * ##### Docker
+  * Docker, a subset of the Moby project, is a software framework for building, running, and managing containers on servers and the cloud.

+  * ##### Docker compose
+  * Docker Compose is a tool that was developed to help define and share multi-container applications.
+  * With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.

 ## 6. Kubernetes
+* #### 6.1 Description
+  * Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.

 ## 7. Istio and monitoring
 * ### 7.1 Istio